COMMERCIAL HARDSCAPE INSTALLATION & MAINTENANCE

 Hardscapes Can Be Great for the Environment

-Besides beautifying the lawn and providing good outdoor gathering places, hardscapes can also add to the landscape in other practical ways.
+Beyond beautifying the lawn and providing good outdoor gathering places, hardscapes can also add to the landscape in other practical ways.

 For instance, many companies are incorporating permeable pavement systems into their landscape.
 Permeable pavers are interlocking concrete hardscape materials that can be used to construct sidewalks, courtyards, parking lots, driveways, and even streets.
 Permeable pavers are a cost-effective solution for commercial properties, and they’re a “green” product that can actually help your landscape renew the environment.

-Permeable pavement helps with drainage, because the runoff from a rainstorm goes into the pavers as opposed to pouring across them.
+Permeable pavement helps with drainage, because the runoff from a rainstorm absorbs into the pavers as opposed to pouring across them.
 Then, the aggregate substructure beneath the pavers holds the storm water and distributes it slowly back into the ground through a discharge structure, or into a storage tank to be used for irrigation.
 This system also helps to safely and naturally replenish the groundwater, which contributes to conservation.

-Pavers can be made with solar reflective index (SRI) materials, which reduces thermal pollution; they are made of concrete and recycled materials that can take a lot of pressure and resist the harsh elements, including deterioration caused by freeze-thaw cycles; and they even assist with illumination so parking lots require less lighting after dark, which means less demand for electricity and big savings in energy and money.
+Pavers can be made with solar reflective index (SRI) materials, which helps reduce thermal pollution; they are made of concrete and recycled materials that can take a lot of pressure and resist the harsh elements, including deterioration caused by freeze-thaw cycles; and they even assist with illumination so parking lots require less lighting after dark, which means less demand for electricity and big savings in energy and money.

 Yet, there’s no need to sacrifice aesthetics for the sake of being environmentally friendly and efficient, because pavers are available in a variety of color options, textures, and finishes.